leoslamas/book-green-threads-explained/supporting-windows.md

 ### What's special with Windows

-The reason I don't consider this important enough to implement in the main example is that that windows has more `callee saved` registers, or `non-volatile`registers as they call it in addition to one rather poorly documented quirk that we need to account for, so what we really do is just to save more data when we do the context switch and that needs more conditional compilation.
+The reason I don’t consider this important enough to implement in the main example is that that windows has more `callee saved` registers, or `non-volatile`registers as they call it in addition to one rather poorly documented quirk that we need to account for, so what we really do is just to save more data when we do the context switch and that needs more conditional compilation.

 {% hint style="info" %}
 Conditionally compiling this to support windows correctly bloats our code with almost 50 % without adding much to what we need for a basic understanding.